jlgingrich/NYTGames/README.md

 - **Tiles**
   - Not word based.
   - Might make a separate project around this though; HTML parsing involved and it would be an interesting optimization challenge.
-- **The Crossword**
-  - Not free.
-While almost identical to The Mini API, current games are paywalled and only some archived games are available each day.